0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

    npx create-remix@latest
    ```

-   - The path of the remix application would be `./`, as we have already created folder of our project
+   - The path of the remix application would be `./`, as we have already created a folder of our project
    - We would be going to deploy our remix application on [Vercel](https://vercel.com)
    - We are going to be using JavaScript for this project